 Preaschoolers will enjoy pouring over the intricate illustrations alone or with a friend in A Web by Isabelle Simler.
 Explore the landscape that a spider collects and weaves a web in.
 On each spread, illustrations are labeled so students can learn all sorts of bug and plant names.
 Can the children spot parts of the spider on each spread?

-Nonfiction Books About Spiders
+Informational and Nonfiction Books About Spiders for Preschoolers